QuiltMC/rfcs/structure/0007-community-team.md

 1. The Community Team needs to discuss the subject matter of the vote beforehand, and discern whether a vote should take place to begin with - if it's decided that a vote will surely fail, then no vote is required and the motion can be dismissed immediately.
-1. A poll is created in an internal channel that's designated for that purpose, either by posting a simple message or via a bot designed to facilitate polling.
+2. A poll is created in an internal channel that's designated for that purpose, either by posting a simple message or via a bot designed to facilitate polling.
 This poll should provide as much detail as possible, either directly in the poll message or by providing links and references - but it must be clear and not misleading, and the core idea must be present in the message instead of in the references.
-1. Members of the Community Team may vote on the poll using the provided reactions.
-All polls should include a positive, a neutral and negative option.
-Voting members that abstain are excluded from percentages and tallies.
+3. Members of the Community Team may vote on the poll using the provided reactions.
+All polls should include a positive and negative option, and an option to explicitly abstain.
-1. Voting members are not required to explicitly explain their votes - major problems with the proposal should be worked out before the vote even begins, to avoid putting particular community members on the spot.
+4. Voting members are not required to explicitly explain their votes - major problems with the proposal should be worked out before the vote even begins, to avoid putting particular community members on the spot.

 Polls must include a closing date of no less than one day and longer than one week, regardless of the proposal put